 Drive with the flow wherever possible, not against it.
 If you have to drive against the flow, try to drive at an angle to it, so that the leading corner of the vehicle will help deflect water from the engine compartment.
-Avoid splashing the water - if the ignition system becomes wet, the engine may stall.
+Avoid splashing the water - if the ignition system becomes wet, the engine may stall operations for wading, involving checks for water contamination, at the earliest opportunity.